Covid-secure MP surgery arrangements

 Third Friday of each month 1430 to 1700

 Because of the continuing need to minimise infection risk, and comply with social distancing guidance, surgery arrangements will be different from the way pre-Covid meetings operated.
 Theresa's Saturday advice bureau has been a drop-in for many years, but in order to prevent crowding in her constituency office, pre-booked appointments are now required for all surgeries, including Saturdays.
 Anyone wishing to see Theresa or her staff will need to make an appointment in advance using the contact details set out above.
 You will NOT be seen if you turn up without a pre-booked appointment.
+Wherever possible, appointments will be via Zoom rather than in person.

 The waiting room which is normally available during the surgery will be closed.
 Constituents will need to arrive at the time of their appointment and will be asked to queue outside if they are early, or if there are delays to the appointment schedule.
 We apologise for this inconvenience but it is necessary to minimise the number of people in the constituency office at one time.
 To further reduce infection risk, no toilet facilities will be available.